 Normally, memoQ searches all the term bases in the project.
 If you want to search the highest-ranking term base only: In the Look up terms now window, click the Term base with the highest rank only radio button, and click OK.

 To fill the candidates' example cells:

 - Source example: You can type into this field.
 To copy the selected source segment from the Occurrences field: Click the Add source as example link or press Ctrl+S.

 - Target example: You can type into this field.
 To copy the selected target segment from the Occurrences field: Click the Add target as example link or press Ctrl+T.

 Some commands affect the entire term extraction session:

-▪Target language drop-down list: If the current project has two or more target languages, you can look up and enter translations in all target languages.
+- Target language drop-down list: If the current project has two or more target languages, you can look up and enter translations in all target languages.
 Use this drop-down list to select the target language you want to work with.
-If there is only one target language in the project, this drop-down list is greyed out.
+If there is only one target language in the project, this drop-down list is grayed out.

-▪Export To Term Base icon: Displays the Export accepted terms to term base window, and copies the accepted terms and their translations to a term base you choose.
+- Export To Term Base icon: Displays the Export accepted terms to term base window, and copies the accepted terms, their translations, and examples to a term base you choose.

 When you finish